Disaster Relief Training - Highland CANCELED

 This training is for new volunteers and those who desire to be recertified.
-The morning session will include the official orientation course as well as information about operational stress first aid, work safety and procedures and an overview of some DR equipment.
+The morning session will include the official orientation course as well as information about operational stress first aid, work safety and procedures, and an overview of DR equipment.

 After lunch, which is included, volunteers are asked to choose between these classes, two of our most popular: